 If you’re not already utilising these platforms, now is the time to do it.
-Social media is a great way of connecting with your existing and future customers.
-It allows you to promote and showcase what you do, drive leads and sales and so much more.
+Social media is an excellent way of connecting with your existing and future customers.
+It allows you to promote and showcase your work, drive leads and sales, and more.

 Increase Brand Awareness

 Most importantly, having a social media presence helps improve brand awareness.
-With social platforms displaying your company logo and name as well as people sharing your posts and engaging with your content, you’ll reach a wider audience of people.
-The more people that know about a brand, the more your brand grows.
+With social platforms displaying your company logo and name and people sharing your posts and engaging with your content, you’ll reach a wider audience.
+The more people know about a brand, the more your brand grows.

 Humanise Your Brand

-When consumers see a new brand online, they won’t always immediately trust that it’s legitimate.
+Consumers who see a new brand online won’t always immediately trust that it’s legitimate.
 How does a business remedy this?
-Show the human side of their brand.
-Share photos and videos of not just your product but company life, employees, etc. Engage in conversation online and have a joke with your page followers.
+First, show the human side of their brand: share photos and videos of your product and company life, employees, etc. Engage in conversations online and have a joke with your page followers.
 Show people there are real people behind the company logo.